-The 16th Annual GERD Awareness Week is November 22-28, 2015.
+The 19th Annual GERD Awareness Week is November 18-24, 2018.
 Gastroesophageal reflux disease, or GERD, is a very common disorder.
-Each year during the week of Thanksgiving, IFFGD encourages people experiencing the symptoms, which may be GERD-related, to consult their physicians and to contact us to receive information and support regarding the condition.
+Each year around the week of Thanksgiving, IFFGD encourages people experiencing the symptoms, which may be GERD-related, to consult their physicians and to contact us to receive information and support regarding the condition.

 IFFGD first designated GERD Awareness Week in November 1999.
 The event is listed on the U.S. National Health Observances calendar.
 Health observances are days, weeks, or months devoted to promoting particular health concerns.
 Health professionals, teachers, community groups, and others can use these special times to sponsor health promotion events and stimulate awareness of health issues.